 An investigation of the Biblical idea of preaching and the preacher.
 Advanced homiletic theory and practice.
 Employment of various creative techniques in the preparation and organization of expository sermons.
 Analytic study of selected portions of Scripture and the development of a year's preaching calendar.
 Laboratory methods, class discussion and individual research.

-Elective, fall semester, even-numbered years, 2 hours.
+Open to fourth year and graduate students only.
+Elective, fall semester.
+2 hours.